Best General Liability Insurance Companies for Small Businesses in Virginia

 • Does annual payment work for your cash flow, or do you need to spread costs monthly throughout the year?

 Most Virginia small businesses start with $1 million per occurrence coverage, though higher-risk operations like construction or hospitality may need $2 million to meet contract requirements.
 Choose higher deductibles to lower premiums if you have reserves, or pay annually for a discount if cash flow allows.
-Seasonal businesses often benefit from monthly payments to preserve working capital.
+Seasonal businesses often do better with monthly payments to preserve working capital.

 2. 2